Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Underlying sources of ionising photons

-These independent metallicity measurements are consistent with Model 2 presented in \S\ref{sec:SED}, suggesting that galaxies exhibiting strong \civ\ requiring high ionising photon energies do not necessarily have abnormally low metallicities.
-For example, measurements from galaxies in the VANDELS survey at $z\sim3.5$ suggest average stellar metallicities in the range $Z\approx0.1-0.2\,Z_\odot$ \citep{cul20, cal21}, as inferred both from absorption indices as well as best-fitting SED models.
-For comparison, known \civ\ and \heii\ emitters in the local Universe almost always have extremely low stellar (and gas phase) metallicities of the order $Z\lesssim0.1\,Z_\odot$ \citep[e.g.][]{ber19, sen21}.
+The best-fitting metallicity measurement is consistent with Model 2 presented in \S\ref{sec:SED}, although given the large uncertainties on the measurement a lower metallicity of $\approx0.1\,Z_\odot$ suggested by Model 1 is also possible.
+From the best-fits it appears that galaxies with strong \civ\ emission requiring high-energy ionising photons do not necessarily have abnormally low metallicities when compared with measurements for galaxies at $z\sim3.5$ from VANDELS, which have stellar metallicities in the range $Z\approx0.1-0.2\,Z_\odot$ \citep{cul20, cal21}.
+The picture is different in the local Universe, however, where known \civ\ and \heii\ emitters almost always have extremely low stellar (and gas phase) metallicities of the order $Z\lesssim0.1\,Z_\odot$ \citep[e.g.][]{ber19, sen21}.
+However, given the large uncertainties as well as the considerably stronger \civ\ absorption features in the best-fitting SEDs compared to observations, a very low metallicity solution for \civ\ emitters cannot be fully ruled out.